 Writing intensive courses (W-Courses) are designed to teach writing within a discipline through writing assignments that are distributed across the entire term.
 In these courses, students will produce at least 20-24 pages of written work.
 A significant portion of this work should be substantially revised in response to instructor feedback and class discussion.

 All students must complete two courses that are designated as W-Courses, or one W-Course and a second English composition course.
 Students must satisfy one element of this requirement within their major field of study.
 W-Courses may also be courses that fulfill other General Education Requirements.

 B. Quantitative and Formal Reasoning

-All students are required to take and pass with a grade of C- or better at least one course in university-level mathematics (other than trigonometry) for which algebra is a prerequisite, or an approved course in statistics or mathematical or formal logic in a department of the School of Arts and Sciences.
+All students are required to take and pass with a grade of C- or better at least one course in university-level mathematics (other than trigonometry) for which algebra is a prerequisite, or an approved course in statistics or mathematical or formal logic.

 A Sequence of Two Courses in a Second Language

 All students are required to complete with a grade of C- or better two terms of university-level study in a second language other than English.
 Exemptions will be granted to students who can demonstrate elementary proficiency in a second language through one of the following:

 - Having completed three years of high school study of a second language with a grade of B or better in each course;